The client’s perspective

 A quick organizational ramp-up brought growing pains to the FDA Office of Management’s new Management Services (MS) division.
 Created to provide oversight and administrative services for 25 FDA offices that had been administering such services internally, the new MS division was seeking a clear structure, role, goals, and success metrics.
 As MS leaders looked to the horizon, they wondered whether the MS division should continue growing to become a truly centralized administrative office for all of FDA or concentrate on providing a few select services.

-Eagle Hill Consulting began an organizational assessment in September 2016 to clarify MS’s role and purpose; identify customer’s needs and MS service gaps; and provide recommendations for an organizational structure and process improvements that would help the division meet its aspirations.
+Eagle Hill Consulting began an organizational assessment to clarify MS’s role and purpose; identify customer’s needs and MS service gaps; and provide recommendations for an organizational structure and process improvements that would help the division meet its aspirations.

 Our work with MS ran in three concurrent streams: organizational design, process improvement and program management.
 Eagle Hill knew the cornerstone of MS success would be to clarify the organizational mission and goals and make sure all staff understood their roles and responsibilities within that context.
 Working closely with leadership, we first established a preliminary set of goals for the organization.
 Then, through interviews with dozens of MS stakeholders and staff, we rated the timeliness, effectiveness, and accuracy of existing MS services and compared them to best practices across the entire FDA.